Make a perfect moving checklist

 Here are a few more tips though on what to do when you’ve just moved and you’re new in your neighborhood.
 If this is another part that’s a bit stressful for you, we’ve got you covered.

-- Start up a conversation.
-Just remember to avoid certain topics with new people, such as religion, politics, age, income and spending habits, and you’ll be just fine.
+Just remember to avoid certain topics with new people, such as religion, politics, age, income, and spending habits, and you’ll be just fine.
 You can always talk about the weather or public events in the area.
 And don’t miss a chance to pay some compliments if an opportunity arises.